rtens/domin/readme.md

 ## Quick Start ##

-To run *domin* as a web application, paste the following code into `index.php`
+To run *domin* as a web application with [curir] as delivery system, paste the following code into `index.php`

 ```php
 use rtens\domin\web\root\IndexResource;